pensjonatus/pensjonatus/src/content/posts/crystals-of-time.md

 should be called Time Crystals.
 But irregardless, they were these tokens which allowed you free time.
 Each Crystal of Time gave you one minute of free time.

-See, my work was not like yours where you go home and rest, and then come ack another day.
+See, my work was not like yours where you go home and rest, and then come back another day.
 My work was all the time, except when you decided to use your free minutes.
 Each minute you spent not working, one of the sparkly Crystals of Time would stop glowing.
 When they were all dark, you better get back to work, or